BitDevsNYC/BitDevsNYC.github.io/_posts/2024-01-25-socratic-seminar-132.md

 ## Announcements
 Please join us for our next Socratic Seminar.
 A special thank you to our sponsors [Chaincode Labs](https://chaincode.com) and [Wolf NYC](https://wolfnyc.com) for food, refreshments and event space.

-If you can't make it to the main event please join us at [The Perfect Pint](https://theperfectpintnyc.com/) around 9:30PM.
+If you can't make it to the main event please join us at [The Perfect Pint East](https://theperfectpintnyc.com/) around 9:30PM.
-This bar is very close to Chaincode Labs: 123 W 45th St New York, NY 10036.
+This bar is very close to Chaincode Labs: 203 East 45th Street New York, NY 10017

 ## Mailing Lists, Meetings and Bitcoin Optech
 ### Mailing Lists